Espresso / UIAutomator SDK

 public InitOptions setEvincedConfig(EvincedConfig evincedConfig)

-Set option to save a screenshot in a output JSON report or as a separate .png
+Set option to save a screenshot in a output JSON report or as a separate .jpeg

 file: